Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Introduction

+To address the threats that quantum computing poses to blockchain-secured networks~\cite{wazid2024generic}, two parallel and valuable paradigms have emerged.
+The first paradigm focuses on post-quantum cryptography~\cite{pqc} (PQC), which represents a monumental achievement in modern cryptography.
+By deploying advanced mathematical structures such as lattice-based and hash-based constructions, PQC successfully hardens the logical software layer of blockchains against known quantum algorithms.
+With ongoing global standardization efforts, PQC offers a efficient and scalable solution that relies on deeply vetted computational hardness assumptions, establishing itself as a robust and practical choice for securing broad digital infrastructures.

+Complementary to the computational paradigm of PQC, the second approach explores physical-layer enhancements through quantum key distribution (QKD)~\cite{kiktenko2018quantum,yang2024qbma,reddy2025quantum}.
+While PQC secures the algorithmic layer, QKD provides a distinct cryptographic property: information-theoretic security (ITS).
+This approach is particularly appealing for specific consortium blockchains that seek to decouple their long-term security from computational limits entirely.
+The security of QKD is strictly governed by the fundamental postulates of quantum mechanics, specifically the Heisenberg uncertainty principle and the no-cloning theorem.
+In practice, any eavesdropping attempt on the quantum channel inevitably disturbs the fragile quantum states, allowing legitimate nodes to precisely quantify potential information leakage and distill provably secure symmetric keys.
+Within a distributed ledger architecture, these continuous symmetric keys can be directly integrated with message authentication codes to secure transactions and consensus voting.
+Consequently, a QKD-enabled physical layer offers a parallel, physics-driven infrastructure that guarantees the theoretical immutability of distributed networks.

-However, applying QKD to large-scale, multi-node networks such as blockchains encounters distinct practical constraints.
-The intrinsic point-to-point nature of conventional QKD systems diverges from the decentralized communication topology required by distributed ledgers.
-Establishing secure quantum channels across geographically dispersed nodes necessitates addressing several critical issues, including network scalability, efficient key routing among arbitrary nodes, the maintenance of sufficient key-generation rates to meet transaction throughput demands.
-Overcoming these implementation barriers is a prerequisite for realizing a practical quantum-secured blockchain.
+Nevertheless, embedding QKD in large-scale multi-node networks such as blockchains usually encounters operational constraints.
+As the intrinsic point-to-point structure of conventional QKD systems diverges from the decentralized communication topology required by distributed ledgers, establishing secure quantum channels across geographically dispersed nodes has to address kinds of practical issues, including network scalability, efficient key routing among arbitrary nodes, the maintenance of sufficient key generation rates to meet transaction throughput demands.
+As consequence, overcoming these implementation barriers is a prerequisite for realizing a practical quantum-secured blockchain.